Why do a fall product program?

 We know you have big plans to support your troops next year, but

-may be a little short on funds to do that.
-Here’s an answer.
-Set a service unit goal of at least 40 units per girl selling and organize
+might be a little short on funds to do that.
+While we will have the

+Set a service unit goal of at least X units per girl selling.
+Organize

 your team on how to achieve it.
-Service units who increase the number
+Service units that have the minimum

 required X% participation rate AND have a Per-Girl Average (PGA) that